rha12/CS405-Deep-Learning/README.md

 ## Acknowledgments

-I would like to express my gratitude to the faculty and instructors at [National University of Sciences & Technology (NUST)] for their guidance and support throughout the CS405 Deep Learning course.
+I would like to express my gratitude to the faculty and instructors at **NUST** for their guidance and support throughout the CS405 Deep Learning course.

 Happy learning and exploring the world of deep learning!